Reading | Writing

-Our Reading Program is designed to remediate deficits in the language areas of:
+Our Reading Program is designed to remediate deficits in the areas of:

 Prospective clients recieve a comprehensive literacy battery to identify key strengths and weaknesses in order to develop a highly individualized therapeutic program.
 One on one and group sessions are available, depending on the age and skill level of each individual.

-Our Writing program addresses deficits in the areas of:
+Our Writing Program is designed to address deficits in the areas of:

 A comprehensive assessment is conducted prior to admission into the program in order to develop specifc and effective goals.